lereedjr/Kaggle---Give-me-some-credit/README.md

 Read in the dataset to look at the structure of the data to view data types of the variables and their five-number summary.
 •	Look at the data types (integer, number, factor) to decide if they need to be categorical or continuous.
-•	Check the five-number summary to measure the range and distribution of the variables. o	Minimum o	Maximum o	Mean o	Median o	Quartiles (First and Third)
+•	Check the five-number summary to measure the range and distribution of the variables.
+    - Minimum
+    - Maximum
+    - Mean
+    - Median
+    - Quartiles (First and Third)

 #### Data Cleaning
 Transform variables to make sure they have the correct value ranges that makes sense.
 -  Remove outliers/anomalies
-    o	Replace missing or extensive ranges with NA
+   - Replace missing or extensive ranges with NA
 -  Remove all the NA’s

 #### Exploratory Data Analysis
 Look at the patterns or trends in the data using histograms and barplots.
-•	Check the distribution of all continuous variables o	Make sure they are normally distributed
+- Check the distribution of all continuous variables
+ - Make sure they are normally distributed
-•	Bivariate bar plot visualizations of target variable and each predictor o	Measure the count between the two groups in the target variable
+- Bivariate bar plot visualizations of target variable and each predictor
+ - Measure the count between the two groups in the target variable
-•	T-test for equal variance among between the two groups
+- T-test for equal variance among between the two groups

 #### Modeling
 The target variable of the data is categorical, so classification machine learning algorithms will be used.
-•	Classification techniques
+- Classification techniques
-    o	Logistic Regression
+    - Logistic Regression
-    o	Decision Tree
+    - Decision Tree
-    o	K-NN
+    - K-NN
-    o	Ensemble Methods
+    - Ensemble Methods

 ### Conclusion
 Chose the best model from the four different classification techniques with a very high accuracy and kappa statistic.